allenai/allennlp-demo/README.md

 Note that the `run` process may get killed prematurely if there is insufficient memory allocated to Docker.
 As of September 14, 2018, setting a memory limit of 10GB was sufficient to run the demo.
 See [Docker Docs](https://docs.docker.com/docker-for-mac/#advanced) for more on setting memory allocation preferences.

-## Contributing a new model to the demo
+## Contributing a new AllenNLP model to the demo

 The following describes the steps to add a new [AllenNLP](https://github.com/allenai/allennlp) model to the online [AllenNLP demo](https://demo.allennlp.org).

 We assume you already have an AllenNLP model with the code for the model in `allennlp/models/`.
 To begin, create an AllenNLP Predictor for your model in `allennlp/predictors`.
 A good template to start with would be the [Sentiment Analysis predictor](https://github.com/allenai/allennlp/blob/master/allennlp/predictors/text_classifier.py).

 With the predictor set up, we will now consider two possible scenarios:

 1. The task your model solves is already available in the demos (e.g., adding a new textual entailment model).

 2. You are creating a demo for a task that is not in the demos (below we pretend Sentiment Analysis is not present in the demo to illustrate this process).

 ### Adding a New Model for an Existing Task